sampaul-thales/CipherTrust_Notes/CT_Configuration/CT_ldap_configuration_access_management.md

 </pre>

-#### - Upon succesfull login, you should be able to see a new user registered for access mananagement.
+#### - Upon successful login, you should be able to see a new user registered for access mananagement.
 > [!NOTE]
 > When **--disable-auto-create** is used during creation of LDAP connection, new users will not be created automatically.
 > In that case, you will need to add that user manually.